 Gender identity, a characteristic that we all possess, is our internal understanding of our own gender.
 The term "transgender" is used to describe people whose gender identity does not correspond to their birth-assigned sex and/or the stereotypes associated with that sex.
-A male-to-female transgender individual is a transgender woman and a female-to-male transgender individual is a transgender non-conforming people who do not identify as transgender and some individuals in the transgender community who do not identify as male or female.
+A male-to-female transgender individual is a transgender woman and a female-to-male transgender individual is a transgender man.
+There are also gender non-conforming people who do not identify as transgender and some individuals in the transgender community who do not identify as male or female.